JOCECODE/Employee-Tracker/README.md

 - Must have inquirer
   - to install [inquirer](https://www.npmjs.com/package/inquirer) run the following code in your terminal:
     `npm i inquirer`
-    - to install [inquirer](https://www.npmjs.com/package/console.table) run the following code in your terminal:
+    - to install [console.table](https://www.npmjs.com/package/console.table) run the following code in your terminal:
       `npm i console.table`
-    - to install [inquirer](https://www.npmjs.com/package/mysql) run the following code in your terminal:
+    - to install [mysql](https://www.npmjs.com/package/mysql) run the following code in your terminal:
       `npm i mysql`
 - User-Flow
   - Using the _server.js_ as a an entry point then running `node server.js` on the terminal will start the application.
 The application starts.
-From there, the user can cycle through a list of commands that can `add delete or view employees and roles`
+From there, the user can cycle through a list of commands that can `add delete or view employees and roles` as see pleased.
+Before running the application use the `schema.sql` and `seeds.sql` to create the database and tables needed to hold the information.

 ## License